 Yes, but please use the bins provided for rubbish!
 Please help us to be more environmentally friendly by cutting out single use plastics, use alternatives such as cans and wooden cutlery and please recycle where you can.

-We will have various food and drink concessions on site as well as an array of vendors locally selling an assortment of food and refreshments at reasonable prices.
+Various food and drink concessions will be available on site on site as well as an array of vendors in the local area selling an assortment of food and refreshments at reasonable prices.
 Local shops are located in the main Town Centre.

 Are there are cash points located on site?